-If you haven’t spotted Peggy Porschen’s cafe on your Instagram feed, you must be living under a rock.
-The pink entrance is beautifully decorated with flowers and extremely photogenic bike.
+If you haven’t spotted Peggy Porschen’s cafe in London on your Instagram feed, you must be living under a rock.
+The pink entrance is beautifully decorated with flowers and an extremely photogenic bike.
 But let’s not forget the cupcakes which the cafe is famous for.

 Muralla Roja, Spain

 This striking building is an Instagrammers’ pink paradise.
 The apartment complex in Spain is a labyrinthine structure painted in pale pink pops.